jkingster/QuickTicket/readme.md

 ## Changelog

+# 0.1.3-alpha
+- Fixed bug: Introduced a bug in 0.1.2-alpha (not really a bug, I'm just dumb) where if any screen is exited the entire application shuts down.
+See <a href="https://github.com/jkingster/QuickTicket/issues/4">here</a>.

 # 0.1.2-alpha
 - Fixed bug: When creating a new ticket and marking it to send e-mail notifications, it hangs and stops responding.
 See <a href="https://github.com/jkingster/QuickTicket/issues/3">here</a>.